whitakerz/Soil-Moisture/README.md

 - **Active current:** ≈ 15 mA
 - **Sleep current:** < 100 µA

-All sensors and ADCs are powered down through the MOSFET when sleeping.
+All sensors and ADCs are depowered through the MOSFET when sleeping.
+VH400’s boost converter is powered from the switched battery line.

 ---